RobLui/boilerplate/README.md

 ## Frontify
 We use [Frontify](https://frontify.com) to manage our brand.
 Our designers document guidelines that the developers can follow to maintain brand consistency which is very important to us.
 You can find our styleguide at this url https://styleguide.delen.be/d/kQ69pS8mGZil.
 > PROTIP Go to the colors section to export our color pallette in different formats.

+## Docs
+Each component is documented.
+You can find these docs in the packages folder or at our repository https://github.com/DelenPrivateBank/components.

+We have also hosted our demo app at this url https://delenprivatebank.github.io/components/ with live code samples.

+> PROTIP Who knows the konami code?

 ## Tips from our ex-hackathon participants
 * Use source control GIT (https://education.github.com/pack).